Car Loan Process: How Does an Auto Loan Work in the Philippines?

 Dealership financing makes the car loan process easier and faster and offers car buyers convenience.
 You can finish the vehicle purchase and financing in one location and transaction, usually at the dealership showroom or office.
 Usually, there are freebies thrown in as well.

-There are various car financing options from multiple partner banks and lending companies, so financing can be negotiated.
+Partner banks and lending companies offer various car financing options, so you can negotiate.
 You can also get a lower down payment with dealership financing.

 Cons of Dealership Financing

-Some drawbacks of dealership financing include higher interest rates and hidden charges, which means you’ll be paying higher financing costs.
-Also, like a car loan from a bank with a long repayment period, your car will depreciate when you’re done paying it off.
+Some drawbacks of dealership financing include higher interest rates and hidden charges, which means higher financing costs.
+Also, like a car loan from a bank with a long repayment period, your car will depreciate after you pay it off.

 👉 Credit Card